 Touchdown 2018 marked my 26th summer on safari with Dennis and his indefatigable parents, Felix and Jane, who make their home in Nairobi and Cape Town.
 And how extraordinary that our children have spent every summer navigating Africa’s splendid savannahs while the academic year is spent navigating the bustling streets of New York City—talk about contrasts.

-Every summer we’re reminded of how truly expansive a safari can be.
+Every summer we’re reminded of how truly expansive and life-changing a safari can be.
 Africa’s golden joys can be surveyed by horseback or camel, as you see us enjoying above, or by vehicle, of course…

 That said, every year I’m struck by how the family—even the teenagers—manage to unplug on safari and enjoy the moment, Wi-Fi notwithstanding.
 Everyone engages deeply with the wonders of Africa throughout the day.
 Early evenings bring conversations around the fireside with our safari director and fellow travellers, while after dinner we’re often found on lounge chairs gazing at the constellations in the southern sky—when the Wi-Fi indeed comes in handy as we access one of those astonishing stargazing apps.